 Can people really turn to stone?
 Technically no, but people's bodies can turn on them and calcify parts of their bodies - such as the muscles and tendons - and cause a tremendous amount of pain.
-Continue reading for stone man syndrome facts and learn how this rare but deadly disease takes hold.
+Continue reading for "stone man syndrome" facts and learn how this rare but dangerous disease takes hold.

-It Turns Soft Tissue Into Bone Throughout The Body, Essentially Turning The Sufferer Into Stone
+It Turns Soft Tissue Into Bone Throughout The Body

-The Disorder Can Cause Malnutrition And Difficulty Breathing, Which Can Lead To Death
+The Disorder Can Cause Malnutrition And Difficulty Breathing

-Muscle Trauma Can Lead To An Increase In Ossification
+Muscle Damage Can Lead To An Increase In Ossification